Patricia Bates: California State Senate

 In 2014, Bates was elected to the California State Senate.
 She was elected from the 36th Senate district, which covers an area in south Orange County and north San Diego County with more than 1 million residents.

 In 2017, Bates was elected by her fellow Senate Republicans as the minority leader of the California State Senate.
 She was the second woman in the history of the state to lead a party caucus, the other being her predecessor Jean Fuller.
 Bates led a small caucus; Republicans made up less than one-third of the state Senate, which had a Democratic supermajority.
 In the 2017-18 session, Republicans had 13 seats and the Democrats had 27 seats.
 Bates was reelected to her seat in the November 2018 elections, despite a Democratic wave in Orange County and statewide Republican losses.
 In the 2019 session, Republicans had only 11 seats in the California Senate.
 In January 2019, at the beginning of the session, the Senate Republicans voted to oust Bates as leader, replacing her with social conservative Shannon Grove of Bakersfield.

-Bates is not eligible to seek reelection to the Senate in 2022 due to term limits.
+Bates was not eligible to seek reelection to the Senate in 2022 due to term limits.